Investing in Indigenous community infrastructure

 • 27 Indigenous Homes Innovation Initiative projects

-• the National Indigenous Fire Safety Council Project
+• 1 National Indigenous Fire Safety Council Project

 Urban infrastructure